Rammo17/mtech1003-repo/README.md

 # mtech1003-repo

-Here is a line
-there is a line
-everywhere a line, line
-Yolo
+Here is a line of very useless code there is a line of even more useless code everywhere a line, lines of, you guessed it, useless code Yolo
-weather is nice!
+At least the weather is nice!